Why Don't You Know? Evaluating the Impact of Uncertainty Sources on Uncertainty Quantification in LLMs: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are increasingly being deployed in a variety of domains: medicine, law, education and others.
-However, despite their impressive capabilities, LLMs sometimes produce factually incorrect or irrelevant generations.
-This vulnerability, in combination with their application to critical domains, leads to growing interest in the field of uncertainty quantification (UQ).
+Large Language Models (LLMs) are increasingly deployed across a variety of domains, including high stakes ones, like medicine, law and education.
+Despite their impressive capabilities, they remain prone to producing factually incorrect generations, which makes knowing when not to trust a model's output as important as the output itself.
+This has driven growing interest in uncertainty quantification (UQ) for LLMs: methods that measure a model's confidence in its generations.
+Several families of methods have been proposed, including token probabilities-based, output consistency-based, hybrid (combining token probabilities and semantic consistency) and verbalized approaches~\citep{vashurin-etal-2025-benchmarking,xia-etal-2025-survey}.
+Despite their diversity, all share a fundamental limitation: reducing uncertainty to a single scalar confidence score.

-Uncertainty quantification for LLMs focuses on developing methods to measure a model's confidence in its output.
-Several families of methods have been proposed, including, but not limited to, token probabilities-based, output consistency-based, and verbalized approaches~\citep{vashurin-etal-2025-benchmarking,xia-etal-2025-survey}.
-Although they provide different perspectives on how to quantify uncertainty, they produce a single scalar value as a final measure of confidence.
-While such scores are useful as a proxy for the quality of the generation, they provide limited insight into what underlying source of uncertainty the model is responding to.
-This limitation is particularly important because uncertainty in natural language generation can arise from fundamentally different sources.
-Prior work has catalogued extensive taxonomies of uncertainty sources in LLMs~\citep{Baan2023UncertaintyIN,Prabhudesai2024-tw}, including uncertainty due to limited model knowledge, legitimate output variability, and ambiguous inputs.
-These sources have direct implications for downstream system behavior, motivating system responses such as retrieval or deferral, presenting multiple outputs, or requesting clarification (see Figure~\ref{fig:system}).
+While such scores are useful as a proxy for the quality of the generation, they provide limited insight into the underlying source of uncertainty.
+However, in natural language generation uncertainty can arise from fundamentally different sources -- limited model knowledge, legitimate output variability, and ambiguous inputs~\citep{Baan2023UncertaintyIN,Prabhudesai2024-tw}.
+This raises an important question: \textit{how do existing UQ methods actually behave under different uncertainty sources?}

-Despite this understanding, it remains largely unclear how existing UQ methods behave under different uncertainty sources.
-Meaningful comparison of UQ methods across such sources requires controlling for confounding factors: the answers must be comparable in length, format, and task domain.
-Otherwise, the differences in UQ behavior may simply reflect domain or covariate shifts rather than genuine differences in uncertainty source.
-Unfortunately, existing datasets that target question-related uncertainty do not meet this requirement.
-For instance, AmbigQA~\citep{min-etal-2020-ambigqa} aggregates multiple forms of ambiguity without distinguishing their underlying sources, while EverGreenQA~\citep{pletenev-etal-2025-will} focuses on a single, narrow uncertainty source-temporal ambiguity.
-To address this gap, we introduce a new dataset with three types of questions, each designed to isolate a distinct source of uncertainty.
-This controlled setup enables fair comparison of UQ methods.
-Using this dataset, we conduct the first systematic evaluation of existing UQ methods under controlled uncertainty sources.